BarnesLab/UExtend_Skeleton_Ultrasound_ICHI/README.md

 For extracting 2D and 3D pose run 2D_pose.ipynb and 3D_pose.ipynb respectively.
+For shape alignment run functions.py.
 For extracting features run feature_extractor.ipynb and to run models run classification.ipynb.